aofarrel/Stuart-WDL/README.md

 ### arraycheck_rdata
 Similar to arraycheck_exact, but upon md5 mismatch, an Rscript is run to check for functional equivalence via `all.equal(testfile, truthfile, tolerance)`.
 It is assumed that both checked files are RData files.
 The user may set the tolerance value, which defaults to 1.0e-8.

+### big_cheese
+Detailed example of how to use to estimate the disk size requirement of a task and/or allow the user to pick a disk size.

 ### enumouse
 Type `enum` exists in CWL, but not WDL.
 This task very roughly mimics the `enum` type by checking if a string is within an allowed set of values.